Grass Awns in Dogs: A Deadly Summer Danger

 - When inspecting your dog for awns, double check the toes, ears, and shoulders

-- Trim the fur between your dog’s toes and paw pads (How-to guide: Protect your dog’s feet like a pro)
+- Trim the fur between your dog’s toes and paw pads (find out how to protect your dog’s feet like a pro)

-- Become aware of what different types of grass awns look like, and which can be found in your area
+- Learn what different types of grass awns look like, and which can be found in your area

 - Keep potentially dangerous weeds out of your yard